holland-backup/holland/docs/source/overview.rst

 Usage and Implementation Overview
 =================================

-Because Holland is very pluggable, it may first seem a bit confusing when it comes to configuring Holland to do something useful.
-Out of the box, Holland is designed to backup MySQL databases using the mysqldump provider.
-This is the simplest setup, and may be sufficient for most people.
-However, others may wish to have more fine-grained control over their backups and/or use another method other than mysqldump.

-For instance, one can configure a backup set to backup certain databases using mysqldump, others using the mysql-lvm plugins etc. All this is done by a mix of plugins (sometimes called providers) and backup-sets.
+Holland is built around the concept of plugins, though for the end user, most of these plugins will be in the form of backup providers and their helper plugins.
+These are configured by way of a backup-set which defines the characteristics of a particular backup.

 Backup-Sets
 ^^^^^^^^^^^
+A backup-set is compromised of global, provider, and helper plugin configuration options which make up a particular backup.
+For instance, once might want to backup a handful of MySQL databases using some specific mysqldump settings; while backing up another set of MySQL databases using different settings.
+To do this, one might create two backups sets for each scenario.

-Each backup-set implements a backup plugin (provider) and often some helper plugins for things such as compression.
-Plugins come with a set of defaults such that only values that need to be overridden need to be specified, although it is perfectly acceptable to specify options that are already default - one would merely be stating the obvious.
-Doing so would also make sure future changes to the defaults in Holland do not impact existing backup-sets.
+Most plugins come with a set of defaults such that only values that need to be overridden need to be specified in a backup-set if desired.
+Such defaults can be modified on a global basis by editing the global provider configuration files (see below).

 Provider Plugins
 ^^^^^^^^^^^^^^^^

 Provider plugins provide a backup service for use in a backup set.
 They are the interface between Holland and the method of backing up data.
-As of Holland 1.0.8, there are 5 providers included with Holland:
+As of Holland |version|, there are 5 providers included with Holland:

 * mysqldump